-Apple Releases iOS 14.1 and iPadOS 14.1
+Apple Seeds iOS 14.1 and iPadOS 14.1 Golden Master to Developers

-Following the introduction of the iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max, Apple has released iOS and iPadOS 14.1, with the iOS 14.1 update presumably coming pre-installed on the new iPhones at launch.
+Following the introduction of the iPhone 12 mini, iPhone 12, iPhone 12 Pro, and iPhone 12 Pro Max, Apple has released iOS and iPadOS 14.1 golden master betas for developers, with the iOS 14.1 update presumably coming pre-installed on the new iPhones at launch.

-The new updates are available for free on all eligible devices over-the-air in the Settings app.
-To access the new software, go to Settings > General > Software Update.
-The software appears to still be rolling out and is not yet available for over-the-air download but can be downloaded from Apple's website.
+The new updates are available for download from Apple's developer portal.
+Earlier today, these software releases were positioned as new publicly available software updates, but that is not the case.
+Apple pulled the initial downloads and has re-released them as downloads exclusive to developers.

 There's no word yet on what's included in these updates, but we'll update this article as soon as we find out.
-Apple has also released tvOS 14.1 for the fourth and fifth-generation Apple TV models.
+Apple has also released a tvOS 14.1 golden master for the fourth and fifth-generation Apple TV models.

 Top Rated Comments(View all)

-Note: Update: This article has been updated to clarify that iOS and iPadOS 14.1 that are available to developers in a beta capacity and have not yet been publicly released.